aeserran/Twitter-Python-LEMI-1481881775100/README.md

 ### Presenting insights

-The last step would be the present personality insights results to the end user. `static/index.html` file used to serve that purpose.
+The last step would be to present personality insights result to the end user. `static/index.html` file used to serve that purpose.
 Basically, it retrieves the twitter handle from the user and call `analyze` end point in our backend to retrieve the personality insights results.
-Once it's retrieved, it parses it and present to the user.
+Once the results are retrieved, the code parses the results and present to the end user.